Wife: Anu Doval

 - Doval was sent to Kashmir in 1990 where he convinced militants like Kuka Parray to become counter-insurgents targeting Anti-India terrorists.
 This cleared the way for state elections in Jammu & Kashmir in 1996.
 He was then posted as a minister in Indian High Commission in London.

 - As an intelligence officer, he lived nearly seven years in Pakistan as a Muslim without them getting a hint of it.
-There he met a man with a long white beard who, in a blink of an eye, identified Doval as a Hindu.
-Doval said he did not agree with that man’s initially and tried to insist that he was born into a Hindu family and later converted to Islam, but had to when he said that the piercing in your ear says it all.
+There, he met a man with a long white beard who, in a blink of an eye, identified Doval as a Hindu.
+Doval said he did not agree with that man’s initially and tried to insist that he was born into a Hindu family and later converted to Islam.
 The unknown person then told him that he was a Hindu himself and had to live like a Muslim in Pakistan as his family members were killed in all this religion thing.
 He showed him the Murthy of Lord Shiva that he used to worship at his home.